JeffMv/json2csv-py3/README.md

 Specify CSV file

     python json2csv.py /path/to/json_file.json /path/to/outline_file.json -o /some/other/file.csv

+Output a CSV file without header

+    python json2csv.py /path/to/json_file.json /path/to/outline_file.json -o /some/other/file.csv --no-header

+For custom CSV delimiter output:

+    python json2csv.py /path/to/json_file.json /path/to/outline_file.json --csv-delimiter ';'
+    # you can also output in *.tsv with '\t' as the delimiter

 For MongoDB (multiple JSON objects per file, which is non-standard JSON):